16 April 2026NoaPro TeamRetrofit Guidance

 The most common upgrades to move from Band D to Band C include:

-2. Cavity Wall Insulation — If your property has unfilled cavity walls, this is typically a cost-effective upgrade with a payback period of just a few years.
+2. Cavity Wall Insulation — Cost-effective with a payback period of just a few years.

-3. Boiler Upgrade or Heat Pump — Replacing an old, inefficient boiler with a modern condensing boiler or heat pump can make a significant difference to the EPC rating.
+3. Boiler Upgrade or Heat Pump — Replacing an old boiler with a modern condensing boiler or heat pump.

-4. Double or Triple Glazing — Replacing single-glazed windows reduces heat loss and improves the rating.
+4. Double or Triple Glazing — Replacing single-glazed windows reduces heat loss.

-5. Draught-Proofing — Simple but effective, particularly in older properties with gaps around doors, windows, and floorboards.
+5. Draught-Proofing — Simple but effective, particularly in older properties.

-6. Smart Heating Controls — Installing a programmable thermostat and thermostatic radiator valves (TRVs) can improve your rating at relatively low cost.
+6. Smart Heating Controls — Installing a programmable thermostat and TRVs.

 What Should Landlords Do Now?

 2. Start Planning Early — Don't wait until 2026.
-Tradespeople will be in high demand as the deadline approaches, meaning longer wait times and potentially higher costs.
+Tradespeople will be in high demand as the deadline approaches.

-4. Check for Available Grants — Various government and energy company schemes may help cover some or all of the upgrade costs, particularly for lower-rated properties.
+4. Check for Available Grants — Various government and energy company schemes may help cover costs.

-5. Use NoaPro to Find Specialists — Our directory lists EPC assessors, insulation specialists, heating engineers, and other professionals who can help you meet the new requirements.
+5. Use NoaPro to Find Specialists — Our directory lists EPC assessors, insulation specialists, and heating engineers who can help.

 The Financial Case for Acting Now